Quinton Quayle

-Quinton Mark Quayle (born 5 June 1955) is a retired British Diplomat.
+Quinton Mark Quayle (born 5 June 1955) is a British retired diplomat.

 Early life, education and early career

-Educated at Bromsgrove School, Humphry Davy School and University of Bristol, Quayle entered the Foreign Office in 1977 and studied Thai at the School of Oriental and African Studies, University of London.
-As a junior diplomat, Quayle studied at Chiang Mai University.
+Educated at Bromsgrove School, Humphry Davy School and University of Bristol, Quayle entered the Foreign Office in 1977 and studied Thai at the School of Oriental and African Studies, University of London and at Chiang Mai University.

 Diplomatic career

 Before being sent to Romania, Quayle's previous Diplomatic Service postings included: